jgromes/RohmMultiSensor/README.md

 }
 ```

-The `.init()` method returns -1 in case the sensor initialization fails, this can be used to catch any errors that may occur.
+The `.init()` method returns 0 on successful initialization or 1 in case the initialization fails, this can be used to catch any errors that may occur.
 This (default) initialization should work in most cases, but in case you need to change any of the sensors' settings, please refer to the [Library reference](#library-reference) on details of how to correctly initialize each of the supported sensors.

 After all the sensor have been succefully initialized, you can access their data by calling `.measure()` method.